malloc47/malloc47.github.com/_posts/2020-12-28-dashboard-start.md

 ```

 Subscriptions and events in re-frame are a [complex][subscriptions]
-and nuanced topic, so this breakdown will only begin to scratch the
+topic, so this treatment will only begin to scratch the surface.
+In
-surface.
-In short, the `::timer` event--when triggered--will update
+short, the `::timer` event--when triggered--will update the `:clock`
-the `:clock` key in the application's `db` state.
+key in the application's `db` state hash-map.
 The `::clock`
-subscription is a "Layer 2" extractor subscription that does nothing
+subscription defined with `reg-sub` is a "Layer 2" extractor
-but pluck the `:clock` key back out of the application `db`.
-The
+subscription that does nothing but pluck the `:clock` key back out of
-`::time` subscription is a "Layer 3" materialized view of this
+the application `db`.
+The `::time` subscription is a "Layer 3"
-extracted value (the `:<- [::clock]` adds the subscription
+materialized view of this extracted value (the `:<- [::clock]` adds
-dependency), converting it to the time string that is ready to be
+the subscription dependency), converting it to a string that is ready
-inserted into the rendered view.
-Internally, re-frame chains these
+to be inserted into the rendered view.
+Internally, re-frame chains
-subscriptions into a graph, updating all the Layer 2 subscriptions
+these subscriptions into a graph, updating all the Layer 2
-when the db changes, and then updates only the changed Layer 3
+subscriptions when the db changes, and then updates only the changed
-subscriptions and their subscribed views, leaving everything else
+Layer 3 subscriptions and their subscribed views, leaving everything
-untouched.
+else untouched.

 To tie things together, we need to continually trigger the `::timer`
 event for our clock to receive updates and be re-rendered in the